desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

   The tool outputs the validated DS records which then can be added to the Parent zone.

-* Some registries/registrars are planning exerimental implementations of the protocol.
+* Some registries/registrars are planning experimental implementations of the protocol.